 Moving Forward With Sustainability At The Derbyshire Eco Centre

 The Derbyshire Eco Centre is set within the grounds of the National Stone Centre just a short journey from Wirksworth.
 It’s fundamental purpose to create an awareness of sustainability within our society.
-As such, it runs short courses on a huge variety of subjects that
+As such, it runs short courses on a huge variety of subjects that focus on being friendly to our planet.

 The Building And Grounds